-The UBC Arts Co-op Program offers students enriched educational experiences for personal and professional growth by working with diverse community partners and sectors to provide transformative workplace learning.
-The UBC Arts Co-op Program aims to:
+Our mission: The UBC Arts Co-op Program offers students practical learning for personal and professional growth, by working with diverse industry and community partners to provide transformative workplace learning experiences.

 Student Centred